-A new community owned playing field (JSF) linked directly to the school and dedicated to school use during school hours.
+- A new community owned playing field (JSF) dedicated to school use during school hours.
 This will also enable the School to expand on the existing play area.
 This will require a link between the school and the playing field.
-The exact boundary between JS1 and JSF will be agreed between the Parish Council and the Landowner once the school has finalised its exact requirements.

-- A new community car park (about 16 spaces) located at the school, but also serving the community and particularly the Village Hall. - A drop-off zone on School Lane (subject to review)
+The exact boundary between JS1 and JSF will be agreed between the Parish Council and the Landowner once the school has finalised its exact requirements. - A new community car park (about 16 spaces) located at the school, but also serving the community and particularly the Village Hall. - A drop-off zone on School Lane (subject to review)

-POLICY C2 - Community Facilities - SOUTH: Jarvis Street/School Lane Area
+Community Facilities - SOUTH: Jarvis Street/School Lane Area